André Gide: Political views and the Soviet Union

 During the 1930s, Gide briefly became a Communist, or more precisely, a fellow traveler (he never formally joined any Communist party), but as an individualist himself, he advocated the idea of Communist individualism.
 Despite supporting the Soviet Union, he acknowledged the political repression there.
 Gide insisted on the release of Victor Serge, a Soviet writer and a member of the Left Opposition who was prosecuted by the Stalinist regime for his views.
 As a distinguished writer sympathizing with the cause of Communism, he was invited to speak at Maxim Gorky's funeral and to tour the Soviet Union as a guest of the Soviet Union of Writers.
 He encountered censorship of his speeches and was particularly disillusioned with the state of culture under Soviet Communism.
-In his work Retour de L'U.R.S.S.
-(Return from the USSR, 1936), he broke with such socialist friends as Jean-Paul Sartre; the book was addressed to pro-Soviet readers, to expose them to doubts instead of presenting harsh criticism.
+His work Retour de L'U.R.S.S.
+(Return from the USSR, 1936) was addressed to pro-Soviet readers, to expose them to doubts instead of presenting harsh criticism.
 While admitting the economic and social achievements of the USSR compared to the Russian Empire, he noted the decay of culture, the erasure of the individuality of Soviet citizens, and the suppression of any dissent:

 Then would it not be better to, instead of playing on words, simply to acknowledge that the revolutionary spirit (or even simply the critical spirit) is no longer the correct thing, that it is not wanted any more?
 What is wanted now is compliance, conformism.
 What is desired and demanded is approval of all that is done in the USSR; and an attempt is being made to obtain an approval that is not mere resignation, but a sincere, an enthusiastic approval.
 What is most astounding is that this attempt is successful.
 On the other hand the smallest protest, the least criticism, is liable to the severest penalties, and in fact is immediately stifled.
 And I doubt whether in any other country in the world, even Hitler's Germany, thought to be less free, more bowed down, more fearful (terrorized), more vassalized.